Bahnhofstraße 23

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

-From the station, walk in the direction of the Alte Mainbrücke Zellingen, which you also cross.
-You follow Brückenstraße until you meet Turmstraße, which you turn into.
-Here you will come straight to Zellingen's historic town hall.
+From the railway station, walk towards the Old Main Bridge in Zellingen, which you also cross.
+Follow Brückenstraße until you reach Turmstraße, which you turn into.
+This will take you straight to Zellingen's historic town hall.

 The town hall was built in 1609.
-The staircase gables and the profiled sandstone window frames are particularly striking.
+The stepped gables and the moulded sandstone window frames are particularly striking.
 There is also a Julius Echter coat of arms stone on the building.
-In 1866, the town hall underwent some structural renovations.
+The town hall underwent some structural renovations in 1866.
 It was completely renovated in 1963/64.

 Brückenstraße 9